Associate in Science Communication Transfer

-Students should begin their Middlesex experience by taking the foundation-level courses (English and mathematics) along with Introduction to Communication Media COM 101 and Foundations of Media Production COM 104.
-Internships in film production, television, radio, digital, print and social media are available through internship contracts.
+Students should begin their Middlesex experience by taking the foundation-level courses (English and mathematics) along with COM 101 - Introduction to Communication Media and COM 104 - Foundations of Media Production.
+Internships in film production, television, radio, digital, print and social media are available through internship courses, COM 221, COM 222, and COM 223 as well as through independent study contracts.

 Graduates of the Communications Concentration program are prepared to:

-- Act professionally in accordance to communications industry standards in a variety of situations, including , but not limited to: interpersonal and group settings, electronic and digital communication, presentations, meetings, productions, and team-based settings.
+- Behave ethically and professionally in accordance with communication industry standards in a variety of situations, including, but not limited to: interpersonal and group settings; written, electronic, and digital communication; presentations; meetings; productions; and team-based settings.

-- Use the tools of communication and mass media to participate effectively in civic contexts and to contribute to meningful dialogue about local, national, and global issues.
+- Use the tools of communication and mass media to participate effectively in civic contexts and to contribute to meaningful dialogue about local, national, and global issues.